lsst/LDM-463/index.rst

 contain a repository cfg, instead all the needed details are specified by the primary storage location used by ``CameraMapper``.

+SwiftStorage works by downloading objects to temporary files (python ``tempfile.NamedTemporaryFile``), and using PosixStorage to read the file to instantiate the python object.

+With NamedTemporaryFile handles, the file is deleted when the handle is deleted (or explicitly closed).
+In some cases the file object should not be deleted while the object exists (for example with an sqlite3 database file).
+To prevent this from happening, the handle is monkey patched onto the object before it is returned from ``SwiftStorage.read``.

+Swift storage also caches the handle to the temporary file in case the object is read again, thus saving time by not having to re-download the object.
+This may not serve in place of monkey patching the file: this caching feature may need to be optional (if the temporary file storage is getting too big), and it is possible that objects could still exist after the SwiftStorage is destroyed.

 ButlerLocation
 --------------